-Students are required to engage in personal psychotherapy during the first two semesters of the program.
+Students are highly recommended to engage in personal psychotherapy during the first two semesters of the program.

 Students are required to maintain a B average in both academic and clinical tracks.
 The program takes seriously its role in the training of therapists.
 The personality as well as the intellectual capability of each student is carefully evaluated.
 In light of this, a student may be disqualified from the program for factors other than grades.